Substra/substra-documentation/docs/source/operations/walkthrough/20-orchestrator-deployment.rst

       ingress:
         enabled: true
-        hostname: HOSTNAME
+        hostname: orchestrator.cluster-1.DOMAIN

-   | Replace ``HOSTNAME`` with the hostname of your Orchestrator.
-   | This will setup the ingress to make your Orchestrator accessible at the defined hostname.
+   | This sets up the ingress to make your Orchestrator accessible at the defined hostname.

 .. _orchestrator-channel-config: